accessibility-exchange/co-design/src/steps/preparing-representative-consultants.md

 ### Have representatives, who community members trust to speak on their behalf

-* They may be support workers, or from a supporting organization, or from the community themselves
+* They may be support workers, or from a supporting federally regulated entity, or from the community themselves

 ### Representatives are trained about issues from the community